If the menu scrolls up instead of down, click on the heading to go to a full page outline.

 And the desert shall rejoice and blossom as the rose;

-2 It shall blossom abundantly and rejoice,
+2 It shall blossom abundantly and rejoice, Even with joy and singing.

 The glory of Lebanon shall be given to it, The excellence of Carmel and Sharon.